 TASKS: 1.
 Review OJT-4 in IMC 1245, Appendix A to familiarize yourself with inspector actions to prepare and implement baseline inspections.

+2. Observe one requalification inspection, including the entrance meeting, debriefs, and requalification program inspection activities performed per IP 71111.11 by the examiners.
+If Appendix A qualified, perform some inspection activities under the supervision of a fully qualified examiner or inspector.

-.
-Review the references and refer any questions to a qualified operator licensing examiner.
+3. Review the references and refer any questions to a qualified operator licensing examiner.